Greg Davies on Who Do You Think You Are?: Everything you need to know

 Comedian and actor Greg Davies adored his dad.
-“I am so my father’s son,” he says.
+“I am so my father’s son,” he says at the start of his episode of Who Do You Think You Are?
 “He is to this day – obviously, I’m biased – the funniest person I’ve ever met.”

-The answer to this question arrives when Greg sees a local paper in the archives in Caernarfon, north Wales.
+The answer to this question arrives when Greg sees old newspapers in the archives in Caernarfon, north Wales.
 These show one William Owen, a butcher, being chased for child maintenance payments.
 He also turns up in a 1901 news report of his being drunk in charge of a horse and cart – or, according to one witness, at the very least “more drunk than sober”.

 William was raised by his maternal grandparents rather than his parents, but why?
 In Tremadog, William’s birthplace, Greg learns that William’s mother died shortly after her son was born.
 His farmer father, Evan Owen, left William with his in-laws.